Introduction to reporting in Configuration Manager

 When you run a report, the prompt requests a value for a required parameter.
 Based on the parameter value, it retrieves the report data.
 For example, the Computer information for a specific computer report prompts for a computer name.
 Reporting Services passes the specified value to a variable defined in the report's SQL statement.

-Report links in Configuration Manager are used in a source report to provide easy access to additional data.
+Report links in Configuration Manager are used in a source report to provide easy access to other data.
 For example, it can link to more detailed information about each of the items in the source report.
 If the destination report requires one or more prompts to run, the source report must contain a column with the appropriate values for each prompt.

 The link needs to specify the column number with the value for the prompt.
 For example: